Ingushetia: As part of Chechen-Ingush ASSR

 Cossack General Andrei Shkuro in his book writes:

 The Soviets confiscated the remaining Ingush properties by collectivization and dekulakization and unified Chechnya and Ingushetia into Chechen-Ingush ASSR.

-During World War II Ingush youth were drafted into the Russian army.
+During World War II Ingush youth were drafted into the Red Army.
 In August 1942 Nazi German forces captured half of the North Caucasus within thirty-three days moving from Rostov-On-Don to Mozdok 560 km or almost 17 km per day (see Battle of the Caucasus).
 From Mozdok to Malgobek same thirty three days, 20 km the German forces moved roughly 600 meters per day and were stopped only at Ordzhonikidze (modern-day Vladikavkaz) and Malgobek which were mostly populated by Ingush before the genocide of 23 February 1944.
 The fighting for the Malgobek was so intense that the small town was captured and recaptured four times until the Germans finally retreated.

-According to the Soviet military newspaper Red Star, after receiving the news about German brutality toward civilians in Kabardino-Balkaria, Ingush people declare Jihad(Gazavat) against Germans.
+According to the Soviet military newspaper Red Star, after receiving the news about German brutality toward civilians in Kabardino-Balkaria, Ingush people declared Jihad(Gazavat) against Germans.
 Stalin planned the expansion of the USSR in the south through Turkey.
 Muslim Chechens and Ingush could become a threat to the expansion.
-In February 1944 near the end of World War II, Russian Army and NKVD units flooded the Chechen-Ingush ASSR.
+In February 1944 near the end of World War II, NKVD units flooded the Chechen-Ingush ASSR.
 The maneuvers were disguised as military exercises of the southern district.

 Genocide of 1944

 During World War II, in 1942 German forces entered the North Caucasus.
-For three weeks Germans captured over half of the North Caucasus.
-They were only stopped at two Chechen-Ingush cities: Malgobek and Ordzhonikidze (a.k.a.
-"Vladikavkaz") by heroic resistance of natives of Chechen-Ingush ASSR.
-Soviet propaganda portrayed Chechens and Ingush as "traitors".
+For three weeks, the Germans captured over half of the North Caucasus.
+They were only stopped at two cities in the Chechen-Ingush ASSR: Malgobek and Ordzhonikidze (a.k.a.
+'Vladikavkaz') by the heroic resistance of the native population.